HumansMetaTech/HmtInput/README.md

 ## How to Use it?

-First, you need to add a reference of the **HmtInput.dll** library to your project which is present in this location `\bin\Debug\netstandard2.0\HmtInput.dll`
+First, you need to add a reference of the **HmtInput.dll** library to your project which is present in this location `\bin\Debug\netstandard2.0\HmtInput.dll` or you can install this package using **Nuget Package Manager**.

-Then create a new class of your own and start by referring to different methods from the `HmtInput.dll` library.
+Then create a new class of your own and refer to different methods from the `HmtInput.dll` library.
 ```
 using HmtInput;
 using System;